Shield volcano: Galápagos Islands

 The Galápagos Islands are an isolated set of volcanoes, consisting of shield volcanoes and lava plateaus, about 1100 km west of Ecuador.
 They are driven by the Galápagos hotspot, and are between approximately 4.2 million and 700,000 years of age.
 The largest island, Isabela, consists of six coalesced shield volcanoes, each delineated by a large summit caldera.
 Española, the oldest island, and Fernandina, the youngest, are also shield volcanoes, as are most of the other islands in the chain.
 The Galápagos Islands are perched on a large lava plateau known as the Galápagos Platform.
 This platform creates a shallow water depth of 360 to 900 m at the base of the islands, which stretch over a 174 mi diameter.
 Since Charles Darwin's visit to the islands in 1835 during the second voyage of HMS Beagle, there have been over 60 recorded eruptions in the islands, from six different shield volcanoes.
 Of the 21 emergent volcanoes, 13 are considered active.

 Cerro Azul is a shield volcano on the southwestern part of Isabela Island and is one of the most active in the Galapagos, with the last eruption between May and June 2008.
 The Geophysics Institute at the National Polytechnic School in Quito houses an international team of seismologists and volcanologists whose responsibility is to monitor Ecuador's numerous active volcanoes in the Andean Volcanic Belt and the Galapagos Islands.
 La Cumbre is an active shield volcano on Fernandina Island that has been erupting since April 11, 2009.

 The Galápagos islands are geologically young for such a big chain, and the pattern of their rift zones follows one of two trends, one north-northwest, and one east–west.
 The composition of the lavas of the Galápagos shields are strikingly similar to those of the Hawaiian volcanoes.
-Curiously, they do not form the same volcanic "line" associated with most hotspots.
+They do not form the same volcanic "line" associated with most hotspots.
 They are not alone in this regard; the Cobb–Eickelberg Seamount chain in the North Pacific is another example of such a delineated chain.
 In addition, there is no clear pattern of age between the volcanoes, suggesting a complicated, irregular pattern of creation.
 How the islands were formed remains a geological mystery, although several theories have been proposed.